bluntwizard/steam_deck_dub_edition/docs/typescript-migration.md

 2. Properly typing event handlers for install, activate, fetch, sync, push, and notification events
 3. Adding type safety to cache management functions
 4. Ensuring third-party integrations (push notifications, background sync) have proper typings

+## Recent Updates

+- Migrated all component files to TypeScript (100% complete)
+- Updated the components index file to use ES module imports for all migrated TypeScript components
+- Properly typed complex DOM interactions in the progress-tracker component
+- Added interfaces for tracking data structures in various components
+- Implemented proper error handling and null checks in TypeScript versions

 ## Conclusion